Sicario: Day of the Soldado

 Sicario: Day of the Soldado (also known as Sicario 2: Soldado or simply Soldado) is a 2018 American action crime thriller film directed by Stefano Sollima and written by Taylor Sheridan.
 A sequel to 2015's Sicario, the film features Benicio del Toro, Josh Brolin, Jeffrey Donovan and Raoul Trujillo reprising their roles, with Isabela Merced, Manuel Garcia-Rulfo and Catherine Keener joining the cast.
 The story relates to human trafficking at the U.S.–Mexico border and a covert effort by the United States government to incite increased conflict among the cartels.

-Sicario: Day of the Soldado was released in the United States and Canada on June 29, 2018, by Sony Pictures Releasing under its Columbia Pictures label, while it was distributed internationally by Lionsgate (excluding Latin America and Spain, where it was distributed by Sony).
+Sicario: Day of the Soldado was released in the United States and Canada on June 29, 2018, by Sony Pictures Releasing, while it was distributed internationally by Lionsgate (excluding South Africa, Latin America and Spain, where it was distributed by Sony).
 The film is dedicated to the memory of Jóhann Jóhannsson, the composer of the first film, who died four months before it came out.

 It received generally favorable reviews from critics.
 A sequel, titled Sicario: Capos, is in development.

 Plot

 A suicide bombing by ISIS in a Kansas City grocery store kills 15 people.
-In response, the U.S. government orders CIA officer Matt Graver to apply extreme measures to combat Mexican drug cartels who are suspected of having smuggled the terrorists across the border.
-Graver and the DoD decide the best option is to instigate a war between the major cartels, and Graver recruits operative Alejandro Gillick for the mission.
-Graver also meets with PMC entrepreneur Andy Wheeldon to procure mercenaries, helicopters, and encrypted communication equipment for the U.S. to maintain plausible deniability while combating the Mexican cartels.
+In response, the U.S. government orders CIA officer Matt Graver to apply extreme measures to combat Mexican drug cartels who are suspected of having smuggled the terrorists across the Mexico–United States border.
+Graver and the Department of Defense decide the best option is to instigate a war between the major cartels, and Graver recruits operative Alejandro Gillick for the mission.
+Graver also meets with private military company boss Andy Wheeldon to procure mercenaries, helicopters, and encrypted communication equipment for the U.S. to maintain plausible deniability while combating the Mexican cartels.

 Gillick assassinates a high-profile lawyer of the Matamoros cartel in Mexico City while Graver and his team kidnap Isabel Reyes, the daughter of Carlos Reyes (kingpin of the Sonoran cartel, rivals of the Matamoros), in a false flag operation.

 Graver, Gillick, and their team take Isabel to a safe house in Texas and stage a DEA raid pretending to rescue her from the Matamoros cartel.
 They take her to an American military base while the team organizes her return to Mexico.
 They plan to leave her behind in a Mexican Federal Police depot located inside territory controlled by her father's rivals to escalate the inter-cartel conflict further.
-However, after they cross into Mexico, the corrupt police escort turns against them and attacks the American HMMWVs.
+However, after they cross into Mexico, the corrupt police escort turns against them and attacks the American Humvees.
 In the firefight that ensues, Graver and his team kill 25 Mexican policemen to escape the ambush.
+The dead policemen become mainstream news.